 - What check-ups should I have after my baby is born?

-- Will you offer my baby a vitamin K and hepatitis B injection?
+- Will you offer my baby a and ?

 - How will you refer me to my local maternal and child health nurse and what information will you provide as part of the referral?